popsiiicle/spacegame/ideas.md

 - interaction is about how the game is: eg who actually wins.  control is about how the game feels (you don't care about how your opponent feels when playing the game (i think??).

 - balance is very hard when you only care about characters at their strongest (overwatch charavters are meta with certain comp, finals classes are meta based off of meta gadgets

+- art style should prioritize depth and visualization bc its what I'm good at